Meet the experts

 I am Deputy Keeper of Natural History at the Horniman Museum in Southeast London.
 My interests are broad since the Horniman has a wide variety of natural history specimens (from Burgess Shale fossils to parasitic wasps), but generally I work with the bone and fossil material in our collections.

-My recent research is also quite broad, ranging from identifying problems with methods used when measuring bones, to the importance (and difficulties) of looking after old labels on fossils.
+My recent research is also quite broad, ranging from identifying problems with methods used when measuring bones, to the anatomy (or perhaps I should say construction) and history of mermaid specimens.

 I also run the blog Zygoma where I touch on issues in science and I have a mystery object on alternate Fridays, which is usually something biological from the Museum.